Anti-Money Laundering Policy

 - Conducting annual independent audits to evaluate the effectiveness of the Company's AML policies and procedures.

-The U.S. based companies required to have written Customer Identification Program (CIP) procedures and an AML Program (including mandatory SAR reporting) include Principal Bank, Principal Trust Company, Principal Securities, Inc., Principal Funds Distributor, Inc., Principal Funds, and Spectrum Asset Management.
-Principal Life Insurance Company and Principal National Life Insurance Company are required to have an AML program applicable to “covered products” (certain individual fixed life insurance and annuity contracts).
+The U.S. based companies required to have an AML Program (including mandatory SAR reporting) include Principal Bank (including Principal Custody Solutions and Principal Advised Services), PGI Trust Company, Principal Trust Company, Principal Securities, Inc., Principal Funds Distributor, Inc., Principal Funds, Spectrum Asset Management, Principal Life Insurance Company, and Principal National Life Insurance Company.

-The AML Compliance Officers for each of these entities and the BSA manager (for Principal Bank), in consultation with attorneys and the Corporate Ethics, Compliance, and Investigations (CECI) team, have developed and implemented AML programs tailored to address the risks specific to the particular entity’s business and customer base.
+The AML Compliance Officers for each of these entities, in consultation with attorneys and the Corporate Ethics, Compliance, and Investigations (CECI) team, have developed and implemented AML programs tailored to address the risks and regulations specific to the particular entity’s business and customer base.
 Each entity’s AML program has been approved by the CCO and by either the Board of Directors or senior management of that entity (as required by applicable regulations).

 Suspicious Activity Reporting/Company Contacts